 Early Life

 Carlos Slim Helú was born in Mexico City on January 28, 1940.
-His father, Julián Slim Haddad, immigrated to Mexico from Lebanon at the age of 14.
-Slim's father instilled in him the importance of financial discipline and record-keeping from a young age.
-At 12, he made his first stock investment, learning the principles of compound interest.
-He also learned business management and accounting from his father.
+His parents, Julián Slim Haddad and Linda Helú, were of Lebanese descent.
+His father immigrated to Mexico from Lebanon at the age of 14.
+Slim's father taught him basic business practices from a young age.
+He studied civil engineering at the National Autonomous University of Mexico (UNAM).

 Rise to Success